Converting XBRL Financials to JSON for Backtesting

 };

-// Load curated quarterly income statement; coerce "N/A" → null
+// Load curated quarterly income statement; coerce "N/A" → null. dateFiled

 async function loadFinancials(symbol) {